MischaU8/yumyum/unsorted/delete-redundant-topology_o-6l2TIEEGY.md

 yum yum
-Floyd here with a quick look at the delete redundant topology command and plasticity to remove any redundant control points edges or faces from a selection such as these control points on this curve press the F key on the
+Floyd here with a quick look at the delete redundant topology command in Plasticity to remove any redundant control points edges or faces from a selection such as these control points on this curve press the F key on the